 Scope and Contents

 This notebook has no formal title, but its introductory note is headed 'Townsville Cleveland Bay, Queensland, August 31 1885'.
-It is signed by a Charles Price, whose history and occupation are unknown, but since he refers to sixteen years' experience of Queensland Aboriginal languages, he may have been a missionary, government official, trader or settler.
-The volume contains 172 pages of vocabulary, with Aboriginal words in alphabetical order on the left hand page and English translations on the right.
-It also includes notes on pronunciation (2 pages) and translations of Aboriginal songs and chants (4 pages).
+It is signed by Charles Price (1842-1926), a draper of Townsville.
+The volume contains 172 pages of vocabulary, compiled over 16 years of collecting, with Aboriginal words in alphabetical order on the left hand page and English translations on the right.
+It also includes notes on pronunciation (two pages) and translations of Aboriginal songs and chants (four pages).
+The precise reason for Price's compilation of the vocabulary is not known, but in February 1886 the volume was reported to have been sent to Brisbane to the Commissioners for the Indian and Colonial Exhibition, to be transferred to London for the exhibition which was held in South Kensington between May and November 1886.
+Further information on the notebook and Charles Price's life have been compiled by John Elliott, see https://coonambelah.com/charles-price/.

 Dates